yairm210/Unciv/docs/Other/Multiplayer.md

 Your server has now started!

-To check if everything works, you can start Unciv on the same computer, go to "Options > Multiplayer", then enter `http://localhost` as the "Server address" and click "Check connection to server".
+To check if everything works, you can start Unciv on the same computer, go to "Options > Multiplayer", then enter `http://localhost:8080` as the "Server address" and click "Check connection to server".
 You should now get a "Success!" result, which means it's working!

-To connect with other devices, you'll need the port (default 80) the server is running on to be visible externally (port forwarding) and know your external IP-address.
+To connect with other devices outside your local network, you'll need a real IP.
+If your ISP provides you a real already, forward your servers port (default 8080) with your router and your server would be exposed to the internet!
+In this case you can also use `http://<your-real-ip-adress>:<your-forwarded-port>`.
+For example, if you have the IP `203.0.113.1` and forwarded your servers port to port `1234`, your server can be accessed from the internet from address `http://203.0.113.1:1234`.
+Additionally since `http` protocol defaults to port `80`, if you have forwarded your server to port `80`, you wouldn’t need to specify any port.
+For example if you forward servers port to `80`, your server would be exposed to `http://<your-real-ip>` or in this case `http://203.0.113.1`.

 On the other device, enter the URL to your server (`http://<your IP address>:<your chosen port>`), click 'check connection' from the new device, and if you get the same "Success!" result - congratulations, you're connected to the same server and can start a multiplayer game!

 Please note:
 * Devices *not* connected to the same server will *not* be able to participate in multiplayer games together
 * In many places, your external IP address changes periodically.
 If that is the case, you either have to update the IP all the time or use something like a dynamic DNS service.
+* To start your server from some special ports like `80` or `443`, you would need admin privileges.
+If you want to use those ports, run PowerShell as admin.
+However, if you use port forwarding from router, you really don't need to do this.
+You can start the server from port `8080` and forward it to `80`.

 ### How To for people with hosting experience

 * Have a Java JDK installed
 * Download the [latest UncivServer.jar](https://github.com/yairm210/Unciv/releases/latest/download/UncivServer.jar) (can also use that link to automatically update probably)
 * See options with `java -jar UncivServer.jar --help`
-    * The server will run on a specified port (`-p`, default `80`), writing files in a folder (`-f`, default `./MultiplayerFiles/`), so it needs appropriate permissions.
+    * The server will run on a specified port (`-p`, default `8080`), writing files in a folder (`-f`, default `./MultiplayerFiles/`), so it needs appropriate permissions.
 * Run it: `java -jar UncivServer.jar -p 8080 -f /some/folder/`
     * It basically just does simple file storage over HTTP.
     * Files are not cleaned automatically if a game ends or is deleted on the client-side